 A large European Hornet filmed in Denmark.
 Notice how it moves backwards, and does not attack.
 The camera operator was at risk of attack, however.
 European Hornets are more likely to walk backwards and flee from humans, compared to Asian Giant Hornets, which will attack humans.

-National Geographic video showing Asian Giant Hornets in a massacre of honeybees in their hive.
+National Geographic produced a video showing Asian Giant Hornets in a massacre of honeybees in their hive.
 The giant hornets look exactly like the lone scout that was spotted in central Arlington Heights on Sunday, July 29, 2012 at about 3:00 p.m. and about 6:30 p.m.
-(See National Geographic Video about cameraman Alastair MacEwan that filmed the massacre)
+(See National Geographic Video of Asian giant hornet massacre of bees)

 PAYBACK: Evolutionary adapted Japanese honeybees that have learned to defend their bee hive.